-Course Code: WJEC/Eduqas C670QS Mr M Nott, Head of Media and Film Studies mnott@carshaltongirls.org.uk
+Course Code: WJEC/Eduqas C670QS Mr M Nott mnott@carshaltongirls.org.uk

 Why choose Film Studies?

 GCSE Film Studies is an exciting course that combines study of the history and structure of the film industry with the study of the technical side of filmmaking.
 Film Studies involves the close analysis of films and the techniques used by great filmmakers and allows students to learn practical filmmaking production skills which they use to film and edit their own films.